ErickKramer/erickkramer/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡ I’m currently working at [Rethink Robotics GmbH](https://www.rethinkrobotics.com/) as a Senior Software Developer
-- ⚡ I’m looking to collaborate on projects to develop robotics behaviors
-- ⚡ I’m interested on evolutionary robotics, machine learning
+- ⚡ I’m interested on evolutionary robotics, machine learning and ROS development
 - ⚡ I work with Neovim (btw)
 - 📫 How to reach me: erickkramer@gmail.com